 How it Works

-Researchers at the University of Houston and the Singapore University of Technology and Design have created a silkworm cocoon-like silicon battery electrode using a non-invasive sacrificial template method, and studied their fracture mechanism using Hummingbird in-situ TEM Nano-Manipulator holder.
-The researchers were able to assemble a prototype nano-electrochemical cell with composites of nitrogen-doped carbon (NC) and porous silicon nano rods (NRs) affixed on the half TEM Cu grid and Li/Li2O lithium source/electrolyte attached to the movable probe.
-The probes were brought in contact, and the Cu probe with active materials was negatively biased (-2V) to perform lithiation of the nanostructure.
-During lithiation, the yolk-shell design of NC/Si NRs allowed silicon to expand freely in the internal void space and demonstrated excellent mechanical integrity of the material during cycling.
+Researchers at the University of Houston and the Singapore University of Technology and Design made a silkworm cocoon-like silicon battery electrode using a non-invasive sacrificial template method and studied their electronic properties with Hummingbird Scientific’s TEM Biasing Manipulator sample holder.
+The researchers assembled an electrochemical cell with composites of nitrogen-doped carbon (NC) and porous silicon nanorods (NRs) affixed to a 3 mm half Cu grid and Li/Li2O lithium source/electrolyte attached to the mobile probe.
+The lithiation process is achieved by contacting sample and probe and biasing the probe with a negative bias.

 Copyright © 2017 by American Chemical SocietyEdit

 Probe Movement—Step Size Control

 This example shows how the probe’s fine movement of Hummingbird’s Scientific biasing manipulator sample holder, can be controlled with high precision in space (X axis in this case) and with different step sizes with just a mouse click.
 Having different step sizes one click away facilities the probe approach before contacting the sample.Edit

 |Julio A. Rodriguez Manzo, Daan Hein Alsem, Norman J. Salmon and David Cooper.
 “Good Contacts for Quantitative In-Situ TEM Biasing Experiments with Movable Probes.”
 Microscopy & Microanalysis (2018)||Abstract|